katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 ## Create a custom error page

 Now that CloudFront is blocking traffic to my bucket outside of my domain, I created an error page.
-I did this in CloudFount by clicking **Error Pages** and then **Create Custom Error Response**.
+I did this in CloudFront by clicking **Error Pages** and then **Create Custom Error Response**.
 From the dropdown I selected `403: Forbidden` and hit `Yes` on **Customize Error Response**.
 I entered a response path of `/oops.html` which is [a file](//yo.katydecorah.com/oops.html) I uploaded to my bucket.

 ## Generate photo versions